loadout-ink/splat2-calc/README.md

 1. Clone or download the repository.
 2. With a command line (cmd/Terminal/etc.), navigate to the repository directory.
 3. Install the project's build dependencies with npm: `npm install`
-4. Build with Gulp: `gulp`
+4. Build with Gulp: `npm run build`
 5. Results are located in the /dist/ directory.

 ### Dev Tools

-To ease development, you can use the `gulp serve` command to build the project, start a webserver, and rebuild the project whenever a file changes in the project.
+To ease development, you can use the `npm run serve` command to build the project, start a webserver, and rebuild the project whenever a file changes in the project.